 The UK undertook a groundfish survey of CCAMLR Subarea 48.3 on the FV Sil between the 27th January and 5th February 2019 (WG-FSA-2019/20).
 A total of 73 random and representative hauls were completed covering depths of between 108 and 352m.
-Overall biomass of mackerel icefish, Chamsocephalus gunnari, was calculated at 50,897 tonnes with a lower 1-sided 95% interval estimate of 30,288 tonnes.
+Overall biomass of Chamsocephalus gunnari was calculated at 50,897 tonnes with a lower 1-sided 95% interval estimate of 30,288 tonnes.
 This is lower than in 2017, but is comparable with the long term average.
 The highest catches were on the moraine banks of the two northern strata and at the western end of Shag Rocks, with one high catch recorded in the South West stratum.
 Clear regional differences in C. gunnari diet composition were observed.
 At Shag Rocks Euphausid spp. made the largest contribution to icefish diet, however the amphipod Themisto sp. dominated the diet around South Georgia.
 Based on the Index of Relative Importance, the importance of E. superba as a prey species varied across the four regions at South Georgia, ranging from 10.48% IRI in the South West to 33.49% IRI in the South East.

 The UK undertook a groundfish survey of CCAMLR Subarea 48.3 on the FV Robin M Lee from 7th to 17th May 2021 (WG-FSA-2021/12).
-Seventy-seven random trawls were completed covering depths of 105 to 354m, including 20 at Shag Rocks, 27 in the NW, 14 in the SW, 6 in the SE and 10 in the NE.
-The biomass of mackerel icefish, $Chamsocephalus\ gunnari$, was estimated at 18,013 tonnes with a lower 1-sided 95% interval estimate of 10,627 tonnes.
+Seventy-seven random trawls were completed covering depths of 105 to 354m.
+The biomass of mackerel icefish, Chamsocephalus gunnari, was estimated at 18,013 tonnes with a lower 1-sided 95% interval estimate of 10,627 tonnes.
 This is one of the lowest biomass estimates in the survey series.
-The highest catches were in the SW area, with low catches in the NW area, that are the main commercial fishing grounds and usually have the largest survey catches.
+The highest catches were in the SW area, with low catches in the NW area, which are the main commercial fishing grounds and usually have the largest survey catches.